rackerlabs/understack/docs/gitops-install.md

 values files or kustomize patches.
 This should be considered a rough template that is yours to modify.
 Once you've made all the changes you want to make, ensure that you `git push` your `$UC_DEPLOY` repo so that ArgoCD can access it.

+For OpenStack Helm components, an empty file in `$UC_DEPLOY/helm-configs/my-k3s` has been created for each component for you to use for customization.

 ## Doing the Deployment